 Without a story, an infographic will turn into a bunch of disconnected points of data.
 The audience will feel confused and overwhelmed with too much information.

 Only the introduction, and possibly the conclusion, should be text-heavy.
 All other parts of the infographic should be light on text.
 More importantly, the information you share should be demonstrated in a visual manner.
 Whether it be graphs and charts or icons and images, the goal is to keep it as visual as possible.

 Another crucial element to using infographics for marketing is to focus much of the creation phase on design.

 A lot of brands try to stuff too much information in an infographic, thus defeating the entire purpose, which is to present a message in a clear and easy-to-understand manner.
 With this in mind, don’t be afraid to use lots of empty space around each element.
 This ensures the audience can clearly differentiate one element from the next.

 Instead of trying to stuff too much information in such a small amount of space, consider making the infographic longer.
-Your audience would much rather scroll down a page to view the entire infographic rather than being confused because there’s too much information in such a small space.
+Your audience would much rather scroll down a page to view the entire infographic rather than being confused because there’s too much information in a small space.

 5. Brand the Infographic

 Once the content and design of the infographic have been finalized, it then becomes time to brand the final product.
 When a person looks at the infographic, they should immediately be able to tell that your brand is responsible for its creation.
 You will need to include your logo, company name, and contact information on it.
 You’ll also want the design team to include colors and fonts that are similar to ones that your brand traditionally uses; this will boost brand recall.